int-brain-lab/paper-brain-wide-map/brainwidemap/encoding/README.md

 ## Installation

 There are several steps that are necessary to get the code in this section of the repo to run.
+All of these installation instructions should be run within the parent IBL environment specified [in this GitHub repo](https://github.com/int-brain-lab/iblenv), on top of an existing IBLenv environment.

 First and foremost the user must install the `neurencoding` package upon which the models are built.
-Currently this is done by cloning [the neurencoding repo](https://github.com/berkgercek/neurencoding.git) into a local directory, and installing the package either using python's pip package manager (`pip install -e ./neurencoding`) or conda's development command (`conda develop ./neurencoding`).
+This can be done by simply running `pip install neurencoding` within the IBL environment.

-Users must also adjust the paths for storage in the `params.py` file.
+Users must also adjust the paths for storage in the `paper-brain-wide-map/brainwidemap/encoding/params.py` file.
 These are the paths where the code will store cached results, `GLM_CACHE`, and the fit results for the brain-wide map, `GLM_FIT_PATH`.
 As long as the top-level directory that is specified already exists the code will handle subfolder generation etc.

 If you would like to run the full pipeline for data analyses, there are additional required packages and steps, as specified in the [pipelines section](#pipelines) of this document.